bstempi/blog/content/pages/resume.md

 ### Machine Learning Engineer, ColdLight Solutions ####
 #### Sep 2012 - Sep 2013 ####

-I worked on all kinds of awesome big data/cloud stuff.
+I have worked on all kinds of awesome big data/cloud stuff.

 Part of my job entails writing Map/Reduce jobs to do ETL and transformation operations on large data sets.
 These are usually operations that are difficult or